 We Need Business to Honor Its Fiduciary Duties

-It Would Take Only Talking and Writing About it to Put it on the Agenda
+Just Talking and Writing About it Would Put it on the Agenda!

 “In such a relation good conscience requires one to act at all times for the sole benefit and interests of another, with loyalty to those interests.“

 “A fiduciary is someone who has undertaken to act for and on behalf of another in a particular matter in circumstances which give rise to a relationship of trust and confidence.”